epfl-dias/proteus/apps/standalones/ndp/README.md

 Main execution flow
 =

 Queries arrive to the JDBC connection and get optimized.
 The final, NDP-aware plan is serialized as a JSON file and communicated to the primary.
-Then the primary prepares the statement/query by notifying the participating nodes (specified by the ClusterManager, which is customizable and either use all the register nodes (default) or consult the catalog and resource manager to target specific ndoes).
+Then the primary prepares the statement/query by notifying the participating nodes (specified by the ClusterManager, which is customizable and either use all the registered nodes (default) or consult the catalog and resource manager to target specific nodes).
 When the primary gets notified that the nodes are ready to start executing the query, it sends them the execution command and waits for them to report when they have finished executing.
 As soon as all participating nodes complete, the result is returned to the user/JDBC connection.

-Linearizing and simplifyign the execution of a single query the flow is similar to the following:
+Linearizing and simplifying the execution of a single query the flow is similar to the following:

 ```c++
   /*